Meskwaki

 The Meskwaki (sometimes spelled Mesquaki), also known by the European exonyms Fox Indians or the Fox, are a Native American people.
 They have been closely linked to the Sauk (Sac) people of the same language family.
-In the Meskwaki language, the Meskwaki call themselves Meshkwahkihaki, which means "the Red-Earths", related to their creation story.
+In the Fox language, the Meskwaki call themselves Meshkwahkihaki, which means "the Red-Earths", related to their creation story.

 The Meskwaki suffered damaging wars with the French and their Native American allies in the early 18th century, with one in 1730 decimating the tribe.
 Euro-American colonization and settlement proceeded in the United States during the 19th century and forced the Meskwaki south and west into the tallgrass prairie in the American Midwest.
 In 1851 the Iowa state legislature passed an unusual act to allow the Meskwaki to buy land and stay in the state.
 Other Sauk and Meskwaki were removed to Indian territory in what became Kansas, Oklahoma and Nebraska.
 In the 21st century, two federally recognized tribes of "Sac and Fox" have reservations, and one has a settlement.